lancopku/well-classified-examples-are-underestimated/README.md

 In this paper, we find that the cross-entropy loss hinders representation learning, energy optimization, and margin growth.
 We support this finding by both theoretical analysis and empirical results.

-You can find implementation and scripts in the corresponding directory for each task.
+You can find implementation and scripts (readme.sh) in the corresponding directory for each task.

 Our modification is mainly around the el.py in each task.